martakisalex/computer-science-journal/programming-languages/javacript.md

 <img src="https://logos-download.com/wp-content/uploads/2019/01/JavaScript_Logo.png" width="100" height="100">

+## Overview

+JavaScript is a versatile and widely-used programming language primarily known for its role in web development.
+It is an essential part of the modern web, allowing for interactive and dynamic user interfaces.

+## Key Features

+- **Dynamic Typing**: JavaScript is a loosely typed or a dynamic language, variables can hold any data type.
+- **Asynchronous Programming**: Supports asynchronous programming with callbacks, promises, and async/await.
+- **First-Class Functions**: Functions are treated as first-class citizens, meaning they can be stored in variables, passed as arguments, or returned from other functions.
+- **Prototype-Based Inheritance**: Uses prototypes for inheritance, rather than classical inheritance.
+- **Client-Side Scripting**: Originally designed for client-side scripting in web browsers.

+## Advantages

+- **Highly Versatile**: Used for both client-side and server-side development (Node.js).
+- **Large Community**: Extensive community support and a vast ecosystem of libraries and frameworks.
+- **Cross-Platform Compatibility**: Runs on any platform that has a JavaScript engine, which includes all modern web browsers.
+- **Event-Driven and Reactive Programming**: Ideal for developing interactive web applications.

+## Use Cases

+- Web development (both front-end and back-end).
+- Building interactive websites and web applications.
+- Server applications with Node.js.
+- Mobile app development with frameworks like React Native.
+- Game development and desktop applications.

+## Development Environment

+- Can be written in any text editor or IDE.
+- Primary runtime environment is web browsers, but also server environments like Node.js.

+JavaScript's ubiquity and flexibility make it a staple in the field of software development, especially for web-based applications.

 ## Introduction to JavaScript
 JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 It lets us add interactivity to pages e.g. you might have seen sliders, alerts, click interactions, popups, etc on different websites — all of that is built using JavaScript.
 Apart from being used in the browser, it is also used in other non-browser environments as well such as Node.js for writing server-side code in JavaScript, Electron for writing desktop applications, React Native for mobile applications, and so on.